Best daily deals

 All prices listed in USD unless otherwise specified.
 Prices may change over time, and vary by region.
 Unfortunately, we cannot list Amazon prices on the site, as they vary greatly by currency.

-Since the Bose QuietComfort Earbuds is older, it will likely see greater discounts sooner than Sony’s earbuds.
+Since the Bose QuietComfort Earbuds are older, it will likely see greater discounts sooner than Sony’s earbuds.
 If you find a great deal, you shouldn’t feel any buyer’s remorse with the Bose QuietComfort Earbuds.
 Though the earbuds may no longer quite hold up to the latest from Sony, they are still among the best true wireless earbuds on the market.

 We’ll keep the widget below updated with any new deals we can find.